 But priorities change.
 As such, the stress of scheduling doctor’s appointments, ensuring your child’s milestones are more or less on track, staying focused at work, and making sure the dog doesn’t get heartworms starts to breed something new: mental exhaustion.
 This is a concept most moms inherently understand because they live it, but they don’t have a name for it.
 It’s the exhaustion that comes with being the main person in the household who always “thinks of the little things.”
 And when I say “little things,” I mean pretty much everything.

 If you don’t hear this enough—and chances are, you don’t— I want to tell you something important.
 But after you read this, I want you to reread it at least three times.
 And when you read this, please read it at least once out loud to yourself in a quiet place.
 Ready?
 Okay.

 I am enough.
 I will be okay.
 It’s okay to ask for help.
 I will not judge myself.
 Nothing is more important than my mental health.
 I will show up for myself like I show up for my child.
 I will let things go when I need to.
 This is how I offer love to myself.
 I will rest.
 And then, I will rest some more.

 That’s right.
 You are enough.
 Day after day, you show up for your child and give love in a way only a mom can.
 The reality of motherhood is that you don’t suddenly become an all-knowing, wise woman when you give birth.
 When you have a baby, you not only bring a shiny new human into the world, you give birth to a new version of yourself.

 This new version grows and learns the deepest levels of joy, sadness, compassion, fear, and love.
-One of the most important practices a mother can master is to love herself as wildly and sincerely and without condition as she loves her child.
+One of the most important practices a mother can master is to love herself wildly, sincerely, and without condition, as she loves her child.

 Now, go rest.